MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.AirSpace.Backend.Win32.GraphicsDriverHangDetectorBlocklistApp

 User's video card has been detected as causing long or unrecoverable hangs.
-Office will not use this video card in this Office session (using software rendering instead) until the driver is updated.
+Office won't use this video card in this Office session (using software rendering instead) until the driver is updated.
 Informs Microsoft of video card drivers that are causing problems in Office so trends can be identified and the user of impact of such drivers can be analyzed.
 Also helps in informing how many users are in this suboptimal state.

 The following fields are collected: